-St. Patrick’s Day is around the corner.
+St. Patrick’s Day is at hand.
 Here’s the perfect way to celebrate─Guinness Beef Stew.
 Check out the recipe…

 I love this hearty flavor packed stew.
 I got the recipe from The Irish Pub Cookbook by Margaret Johnson.
 Enjoy.
 Tom~